 Once you have leverage on yourself and accept you are feeling anxious, you don’t yearn for the past or fear the future.
 You stay in the flow of the moment as Oprah Winfrey says

 Why are retailers so anxious?
-They had to completely rearrange their daily routines and continue to adapt and make quick changes in how they trained their employees, cleaned their stores, and operated their businesses.
+They had to completely rearrange their daily routines and continually adapt and quickly change how they trained their employees, cleaned their stores, and operated their businesses.
 All that uncertainty takes a huge toll on the strongest of spirits.

-Left unchecked it can take you down the drain and leave you numb and hopeless.
+Left unchecked, it can take you down a spiral and leave you numb and hopeless.
 It goes beyond just having a negative thought.
 We’ve all been there.

 That’s why it is so important to stop anxiety from growing.

 I asked my Facebook fans how they were dealing with stress and what they would tell an anxious retailer about dealing with anxiety.
 Their suggestions helped me compile this list.